-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Credit Losses

-Accounts receivable includes billed receivables and is presented net of an allowance for doubtful accounts.
+Accounts receivable includes billed receivables and is presented net of an allowance for credit losses.
 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 In establishing the required allowance, management considers historical losses, current market conditions, customers' financial condition, the age of the receivables, and current payment patterns.
 Account balances are written off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The allowance for doubtful accounts was \$0.1 million at December 31, 2022.
-The allowance for doubtful accounts wasnot material at December 31, 2021.
+The allowance for doubtful accounts represents the Company's best estimate of the amount of expected credit losses in existing accounts receivable.
+The allowance for doubtful accounts was \$0.1 million and \$0.1 million at December 31, 2023 and 2022, respectively.